Processing math: 100%

 12.3.1 Dot charts (qualitative data)

-Dot charts indicate the counts (or corresponding percentages) in each level.
-Dots indicate the number (or percentage) in each level.
+Dot charts indicate the counts (or corresponding percentages) in each level using dots (or some other symbol).
 The levels can be on the horizontal or vertical axis, and the counts or percentages on the other.
-Placing the level on the vertical axis often makes for easier reading, and space for long labels.
+Placing the levels on the vertical axis often makes for easier reading, and space for long labels.

 Example 12.2 (Dot plots) For the AV study in Example 12.1, a dot chart of the age group of respondents is shown in Fig. 12.1 (top left panel).

 The age group of respondents in the AV study.
-All the graphs present the same data.
+All graphs present the same data.

 For dot charts: